 The Red Hat Developer program provides a number of member benefits, including a no-cost Red Hat Developer Subscription for Individuals.
 The subscription provides access to Red Hat’s product portfolio via the Red Hat software access for developers page.
 Red Hat Enterprise Linux (RHEL) is one of the products included.

 The Red Hat Developer Subscription for Individuals lasts for one year.
-When it expires, you must re-register in order to continue accessing all the support and benefits associated with the subscription.
+When it expires, you must renew your subscription in order to continue accessing all the support and benefits associated with the subscription.
 The support won't change, and it's still available at no cost for developers.
-This article guides you through the process to re-register and answers frequently asked questions about the process.
+This article guides you through the process to renew your subscription and answers frequently asked questions about the process.

 Note: See How to activate your no-cost Red Hat Enterprise Linux subscription for how to set up your RHEL subscription.

-The first thing to understand is that you cannot renew your no-cost Red Hat Developer Subscription for individuals after the first year.
+The first thing to understand is that you must renew your no-cost Red Hat Developer Subscription for individuals annually.
 Unlike a paid subscription, the no-cost edition for developers is limited to one year.

 So, what's a developer to do?
-Fortunately, that's easy: You can just register again.
+Fortunately, that's easy: You can just renew.
 Yes, it's that simple.
-Once your developer subscription expires, simply re-register and get a new, no-cost subscription.
-Note that you must wait until your current subscription expires before you can renew it.
+Once your developer subscription expires, simply follow the instructions in your email to renew your no-cost subscription.

-Why do we ask you to re-register once a year?
+Why do we ask you to renew once a year?

-How to re-register for your Red Hat Developer Subscription
+How to renew your Red Hat Developer for Individual Subscription

 Frequently asked questions